Solothurn Film Festival: History

+The festival will hold its 60th edition from 22 to 29 January 2025.
+It will showcase 91 feature films and 71 shorts, 21 of which are taking part in the three competitions.

 Program

 Swiss Panorama

 The "Swiss Panorama" section is the centrepiece of the Solothurn Film Festival.
 It presents a selection of current Swiss film productions of all genres and lengths from all four linguistic regions of Switzerland.
 The program reflects the diversity of filmmaking in Switzerland, encompassing documentary, fiction, experimental, short and animation films, as well as music clips.

 Rencontre

-Every year the special “Rencontre” program honours an individual whose work has played a significant role in Swiss filmmaking.
+Every year the special "Rencontre" program honours an individual whose work has played a significant role in Swiss filmmaking.
 The program presents a selection of film productions, while also enabling personal encounters.
-With “Rencontre,” the Solothurn Film Festival offers the opportunity to gain in-depth insight into the works of well-known Swiss cineastes and to meet with them.
+With "Rencontre," the Solothurn Film Festival offers the opportunity to gain in-depth insight into the works of well-known Swiss cineastes and to meet with them.